 (4) Where any property is dealt with under section 41 of the Act, the inventory shall be endorsed accordingly and signed by the authorised officer and the prisoner.

-[Regulation 35 amended in Gazette 11 Feb 2003 p.
+[Regulation 35 amended: Gazette 11 Feb 2003 p.
 413.]

 36. Safekeeping of prisoner’s property